AndyLocks/Mol/README.md

 ./mol import ./example.mol
 ```

-Located in the mol\_cli directory.
+Located in the `molcli` directory.